xz-stjude/MitoEdit/pipelines/README.md

 9. Compile the final target windows with **optimal TALE sequences,** where applicable, and inlcude potential **effects of bystander edits.**

 ![Rough workflow](../imgs/Fig1ab.png)
 *Diagram depicting the editing patterns observed by DdCBE base editors among select publications used for validation.
-Cytosines within a 5’-TC context (double red asterisks) are edited by the G1333 DddA split (A) when located 4-10 bp from the 5’ end (A) and are edited by the G1397 DddA split (B) when located 4-7bp from the 3’ end (Mok, et al., 2020).
+Cytosines within a 5’-TC context (double red asterisks) are edited by the G1333 DddA split (A) when located 4-10 bp from the 5’ end and are edited by the G1397 DddA split (B) when located 4-7bp from the 3’ end.
 Target cytosines (red font) within the regions highlighted in white are accessible to the base editor for C>T editing.*

 ### 3. [Mok2022_G1397_DddA11](https://www.nature.com/articles/s41587-022-01256-8)